christso/crypto-investing-guide/README.md

 It's important to understand the common misconceptions about Bitcoin, as these are what drives a lot of the FUD (fear, uncertainty and doubt) in mainstream media, which causes uninformed investors to sell their Bitcoin at a steep discount, and avoid Bitcoin until the end of the bull run when those investors are optimistic again and end up buying at a too high price.
 Following mainstream media is the quickest way to lose money.

-All of the misconceptions have been debunked either through common sense, or directly by people such as:
+All of the misconceptions have been debunked many times already.
+See:
 * [7 Misconceptions About Bitcoin - Lyn Alden](https://www.lynalden.com/misconceptions-about-bitcoin/).
 * [Bitcoin Mythology - Square Crypto](https://bitcoinmythology.org/)